elvengard-mmo/elvengard_network/README.md

 ## What is ElvenGard.Network

 [ElvenGard.Network](https://github.com/ImNotAVirus/elvengard_network) is a dedicated toolkit designed to streamline and enhance the network aspect of game server development.
-Built on top of the "ranch" Erlang library, this powerful toolkit provides developers with a robust foundation for creating multiplayer game servers with ease.
+Its transport-independent API can run on Ranch or Thousand Island, providing developers with a robust foundation for creating multiplayer game servers with ease.

 Key Features: